How Does the Marion County Sheriff Sale Work?

 Once you have funds on deposit, you are assigned a paddle number that you’ll use for bidding.

-In Marion County, the Sheriff Sale is currently the 3rd Wednesday of each month.
+In Marion County, the Sheriff Sale generally occurs on the 3rd Friday of each month.

 The auction occurs on the 2nd floor of the City County Building.